20 Best Boutique Hotels in Mexico City (2025)

 Mexico City or CDMX (Ciudad de México) is one of the most populous cities in the world (+20MM inhabitants) and has a very large footprint.
 It can be quite overwhelming to try to figure out where to stay.

 This giant green space is bordered by some of the nicest city real estate.
-These neighbourhoods include Polanco, La Condesa and Roma Norte.
+These neighbourhoods include Polanco to the North, La Condesa to the south and Roma Norte to the south east.
 If you are a foodie, this is also where you are going to find some of the best restaurants in the city.
 (Mexico City has a phenomenal food scene – make restaurant reservations early!)

 LA CONDESA